 Which provides what you need to know about the crimping tools options available and answers some of the most common questions you might have.
 Our goal is to provide you with enough information to make a qualified choice when you purchase your best PEX crimping tools.

-Getting into hard to reach places during the installation of PEX pipe is simplified using the IWiss PEX Crimping Tool.
-The innovative head on this tool along with its versatility, accuracy, durability and ergonomic features makes this one of the best overall PEX crimping tools available.
+The innovative head-on this tool along with its versatility, accuracy, durability, and ergonomic features makes this one of the best overall PEX crimping tools available.

 Tight places don’t have to cause crimping problems.
 The design of this tool’s head is more compact and better suited to meet those challenges.